 Symptoms of fulminant hepatitis develop and become severe very quickly.
 Patients rapidly deteriorate because portosystemic encephalopathy develops, progressing to coma and cerebral edema over a period of several days to several weeks.
 Coagulopathy commonly results from liver failure or disseminated intravascular coagulation, and functional renal failure (hepatorenal syndrome) may develop.

-Increasing PT or INR, portosystemic encephalopathy, and particularly renal failure are ominous.
+Increasing prothrombin time (PT) or international normalized ratio (INR), portosystemic encephalopathy, and particularly renal failure are ominous.

 Fulminant hepatitis should be suspected if

-Laboratory tests to confirm the diagnosis of fulminant hepatitis include liver function tests and PT/INR.
+Laboratory tests to confirm the diagnosis of fulminant hepatitis include liver tests (eg, aminotransferases, alkaline phosphatase) and other tests to evaluate liver function (prothrombin time/international normalized ratio [PT/INR], bilirubin, albumin).

 Laboratory tests for acute hepatitis A, B, and C viruses, as well as some other viruses (eg, cytomegalovirus, Epstein-Barr virus, herpes simplex virus), are done to determine whether a virus is the cause.